 Take this medication by mouth as directed by your doctor, usually once daily either in the morning or evening.
-The tablet form of this medication may be taken with or without food.
-The capsule form is usually taken with food after breakfast or after your evening meal.
+The tablet or liquid form of this medication may be taken with or without food.
+The capsule form is usually taken with food.
+Swallow the capsules whole.
+Do not crush or chew the capsules.

 If you are taking this medication for premenstrual problems, your doctor may direct you to take this drug every day of the month or for only the 2 weeks before your period until the start of your period.